Apple Cranberry Pie

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

 Traditional apple pie is made extra festive with tart and colorful cranberries.
-If you’re looking for a single dessert to please everyone at your holiday table, this apple cranberry pie is a great bet.
+If you’re looking for a dessert to please everyone at your table, this apple cranberry crumble pie is a great bet!

 Love of apple pie is, I think, as universal as it gets in the dessert world.
 I know people for whom every cake is “too sweet”.
 I know people who “don’t do” custards of any kind (darling husband).
 I even know people who claim not to like chocolate (gasp!).